Global Master of Science in Finance (Global MSF)

 *Source: Indeed.com, GMAC Application Trends Report 2020, GMAC Corporate Recruiter Survey 2019

-During this two-year program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.
+During this 13-month program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

-The Global MSF program is engineered around the most advanced financial theories, quantitative models, and industry practices.
+The Global MS in Finance program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 Participants in the Global MSF program will utilize advanced methods to: analyze financial data; propose, structure, and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.

 Our student body is very diverse.
 Northwood has a large international presence both at our U.S. locations and abroad.
 Following graduation, our alumni are at ease in complex, multi-cultural business environments with a professional network of friends from around the world.